xknt21/mypage/content/blog/why_cs.md

 ## High School experience

 In high school, I became interested in the use of algorithms and data analysis using Python.
-In high school, I became interested in the use of algorithms and data analysis using Python.
 Because I learned that it can solve a wide range of problems from familiar issues to social problems.

 For more information about research in high school, please see this post! >> [click here](https://kanatonishiura.com/blog/my_research/)